-A Residence Advisor will create an incident report.
+A RA will create an incident report.
 The incident report will document the situation, list the parties involved, and note any action take as required.
-The incident report will be reviewed by the Assistant Dean, Residence Life and Communication (ADRLC) who will follow up with the parties involved as required.
+The incident report will be reviewed by the HRA, RLC, and/ or the Assistant Dean, Residence Life and Communication (ADRLC) who will follow up with the parties involved as required.